mind-yer-website/mind-yer-website.github.io/docs/backend/index.md

 ### General guidelines

-- use Laravel Horizon for Redis queues.
+- Use Laravel Horizon for Redis queues.

-- create Migration files for designing the database.
+- Design the database schema before writing the migrations file, using a tool like MySQL Workbench or https://dbdiagram.io/.

 ### Naming Conventions